301 FW 4

 C. Contract Award.

 (2) Formal source selection.
-We may use formal source selection procedures for unusually complex, high dollar-value, or other sensitive acquisitions that do not use SAP.
-The Head of the Contracting Activity (the Assistant Director – Business Management and Operations) is the Service’s source selection authority for this type of solicitation.
-He/she may designate this authority in writing to another management official (usually a management level above the CO) in accordance with the Department of the Interior’s Acquisition Regulations (DIAR) 1415.3.
+We may use formal source selection procedures for unusually complex, high dollar-value, or sensitive acquisitions that do not use SAP.
+The Head of the Contracting Activity (i.e., the Assistant Director – Business Management and Operations) is the Service’s source selection authority for this type of solicitation.
+He/she may designate this authority in writing to another management official (usually a management level above the CO) in accordance with Department of the Interior Acquisition Regulation (DIAR) 1415.3.

 D. Contract Administration and Closeout.
-Both the CO and the Contracting Officer’s Technical Representative (COTR) have many duties for properly administering contracts and closing them out when they are complete.
-See the Federal Acquisition Certification (FAC)-COTR Program Manual and the CO Handbook for more detailed information.
+Both the CO and the Contracting Officer’s Representative (COR) have many duties for properly administering contracts and closing them out when they are complete.
+See the Federal Acquisition Certification information on the Department’s Acquisition, Assistance, and Asset Policy Portal and the CO Handbook for more detailed information.

-4.5 For what types of procurements may we use less than full and open competition?
+4.7 For what types of procurements may Service employees use less than full and open competition?
 It is our policy to provide for full and open competition for all procurements exceeding the micro-purchase threshold.
 However, there are some circumstances where it is necessary or appropriate to award a contract with limited competition, but only with an approved justification.

 B. Full and open competition is not required in the following situations (and the other situations listed in FAR 6.302):